tweichle/Classifying-Criminal-Offenses/README.md

 - Using Chicago Police Department crime data from 2001 to present, summarize and examine crime statistics.

-- Build and train Classification models to predict index offenses (more serious crimes).
+- Build and train Classification models to predict index offenses (more serious crimes) implementing the following approaches:
-  - Compare performance of various classification techniques including logistic regression, random forests, support vector machines, and XGBoost.
+  - Logistic Regression
+  - Random Forests Classification
+  - Support Vector Machines Classification
+  - XGBoost Classification
+  - Neural Networks Classification
 - Apply regularization and cross-validation techniques for model evaluation, selection, and optimization.